Popusa/TicTacToe/README.md

 the CPU modes however, will be comprised of three difficulties:

-First: a normal difficulty where a moderately smart CPU will attempt to win while trying not to lose.
+First: a normal difficulty where a CPU will play random moves every turn.

 Second: a hard difficulty where a CPU will attempt to win at all costs.